You have 1 PagePop. View

 Distinctive paths to learning

-In every division, we expose our students to unique opportunities and ways of learning that challenge them to reach for new experiences and higher levels of knowledge.
+At Agnes Irwin School in Philadelphia, we expose students in every division to unique opportunities and ways of learning that challenge them to reach for new experiences and higher levels of knowledge.
 Designed to expand on grade-based curriculum, our Signature Programs reinforce the interdisciplinary nature of our girl-centric approach to authentic learning and distinguish our educational practice.
 For example, in Upper School all sophomores and juniors participate in one-week and two-week school-sponsored programs, called Special Studies Program (SSP).
 The SSPs give girls the opportunity to have hands-on experiential learning through real world scenarios, such as the Forensics SSP pictured right.